 The business of the fund is managed by the Board, including certain Trustees who are not "interested persons" (as defined in the 1940 Act) of the fund (the "Independent Trustees").
 The Trustees elect officers who are responsible for the day-to-day operations of the fund and who execute policies formulated by the Trustees.
-Several of the Trustees and officers of the fund also are officers or directors of the Advisor, or officers or directors of its affiliates.
-Each Trustee oversees the fund and other funds in the John Hancock Fund Complex (as defined below).
+Several of the Trustees and officers of the fund also are officers or directors of the Advisor.
+Each Trustee oversees the fund and other funds in the John Hancock fund Complex (as defined below).

 The tables below present certain information regarding the Trustees and officers of the fund, including their principal occupations which, unless specific dates are shown, are of at least five years' duration.
 In addition, the table includes information concerning other directorships held by each Trustee in other registered investment companies or publicly traded companies.
 Information is listed separately for each Trustee who is an "interested person" (as defined in the 1940 Act) of the fund (each a "Non-Independent Trustee") and the Independent Trustees.
-As of October 31, 2023, the John Hancock Fund Complex consisted of 179 funds (including separate series of series mutual funds).
+As of December 31, 2023, the John Hancock fund Complex consisted of 183 funds (including separate series of series mutual funds).
 The address of each Trustee and officer of the fund is 200 Berkeley Street, Boston, Massachusetts 02116.
+The Board consists of 12 members.